We Let AI Build Our Website – Here’s What Happened

 What Worked (and What Surprised Us)

-- Speed: What would normally take weeks took days.
+Speed: What would normally take weeks took days.
 The end-to-end process—from design intent to live site—was lean, iterative, and collaborative.

-- Creativity: Some of the layout ideas, motion patterns, and content suggestions were things we wouldn’t have come up with in a traditional workflow.
+Un expected ideas: Some of the layout ideas, motion patterns, and content suggestions were things we wouldn’t have come up with in a traditional workflow.

 A Few Lessons Learned

-- Human in the Loop is Essential AI is a great collaborator, not a decision-maker.
+Human in the Loop is Essential AI is a great collaborator, not a decision-maker.
 Every component, section, and line of copy had a human eye on it.
 The value is in co-creation, not replacement.

 Where We’re Headed Next

-We’re now exploring how to extend the AI loop into:
+We’re now extending the AI loop into:

-- Content marketing: AI-first article production and SEO optimization
+Content marketing: AI-first article production and SEO optimization

-- Analytics: Natural language queries into site performance
+Analytics: Natural language queries into site performance

-- Design systems: Auto-documentation and component usage insights
+Design systems: Auto-documentation and component usage insights

-- Localization: Multilingual content with human-verified tone control
+Localization: Multilingual content with human-verified tone control

 This is just the beginning.
 We believe that for many digital-first companies, this kind of AI-enabled creation is about to become the norm—not the exception.